-The access management for Lichtenburg Road (MR213) is shown in Figure 19 and provided in Annexure B. The current alignment of the Lucullus Road southern extension as part of the Greenville Garden City development is approximately 100m to the east of the location provided in the AMP.
+The access management for Lichtenburg Road (MR213) is shown in Figure 19.
+The current alignment of the Lucullus Road southern extension as part of the Greenville Garden City development is approximately 100m to the east of the location provided in the AMP.
 This therefore results in the spacing to future Dulah Omar realignment to be approximately 900m and 700m spacing to the existing Mellish Road (major access in accordance with the AMP).